 VibroSight is a solution in constant evolution so new features, improvements and fixes are added to the software and device firmware by means of three new releases each year.
 As a result of this, earlier installations are still running old software versions and not taking advantage from all these benefits.

 The most significant improvement since the product launch is the replacement in November 2016 of the off-the-self Sybase database engine by a new Meggitt Vibro-Meter database engine which is seamlessly integrated into VibroSight.
 With this new database optimized for our specific domain it is possible to record data much faster, occupying less disk space and with almost instantaneous data retrieval and display times.

-Hereafter, a short summary of the most relevant improvements available in the most recent VibroSight 5.0 version:
+The most relevant improvements available in VibroSight 5.0 version are:

 The goal was to upgrade both the VibroSight software to increase its data logging and data retrieval performance, and the underlying IT infrastructure to increase cyber-security while reducing complexity.

 The customer decided to take advantage of the increased performance offered by VibroSight version 4.1.3 and decided to replace the two old server computers offshore by a single modern one running Windows Server 2016.
 The two previous VibroSight Server instances were merged into a single one that is now running in this new server computer.

 The approach to increase cyber-security is to add to the solution a mirrored VibroSight Server and database located onshore that will be an exact copy of the Vibrosight Server database onshore.
 For the new onshore server a virtual server hosted in Microsoft Azure was selected as the best solution.
 In this way condition monitoring analysts will be granted access to the database located onshore, avoiding the need to grant them access to the offshore platform which is much more sensitive in terms of cyber-security.

 Before deploying it on-site, the VibroSight configuration and Mimic projects were migrated, tested and fine-tuned at the back office to the most recent version.